cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-protect-part2.md

 ### Scenario#5: Allow GraphQL query only if token is issued by a specific Authorization server

 Let's say we do not want all GraphQL clients to operate on `getTweets` query.
-For example, we want to allow only accessToken's issued by specific authorization servers to be authorized to use the `getTweets` query.
+For example, we want to allow only accessTokens issued by specific authorization servers to be authorized to use the `getTweets` query.

 ![alt-text-1](issuer-check-policy.png)

 | Authorization policy | Output |
 | --- | ----------- |
 | ![alt-text-1](graphql-query-enforce.png "title-1") |  ![alt-text-2](graphql-output-no-protection.png "title-2") |